dev-henen/PHP-JS-End-to-End-Encryption/README.md

 ### JavaScript Setup

 1. **Include the `Encryptor` Class**:
-   - Load the `encryptor.js` file in your HTML:
+   - Load the `Encryptor` class in your HTML:
      ```html
      <script src="path/to/encryptor.js"></script>
      ```

 2. **Load Required Libraries**:
-   - The `Encryptor` class dynamically loads the necessary cryptographic library (node-forge).
+   - The `Encryptor` class dynamically loads the necessary cryptographic libraries (`crypto-js` and `node-forge`).
 Ensure the internet connection is available when the page loads, or host the library locally.

 ### PHP Setup